 - Cutting, shaping and polishing stones and bricks using machines and hand tools, and shaping bricks to fit irregular spaces.

-- Employment for this occupation fell slightly in the past five years and remained relatively steady in the long-term (ten years).
+- Employment for this occupation grew strongly in the past five years and is predicted to remain steady in the long-term (ten years).

 - Most bricklayers can work independently as a contractor or for a larger building company.